aaxyria/overwatch2-unix/readme.md

 **3. launching**

-everytime you need to launch the battle.net launcher, you can use the `./launch` script
+every time you need to launch the battle.net launcher, you can use the `./launch` script